Learn About The Maasai

 Maasai Clothing

 Distinctive dress and body adornment give the Maasai a unique visual aesthetic.
-Traditional clothing and body modification are iconic parts of Maasai culture, however specific styles can vary greatly based on the tribe and region.
+Traditional clothing and body modification are iconic parts of Maasai culture, though specific styles can vary greatly based on the tribe and region, as well as age, gender, and social status.

 Maasai Society